< Africanized Honey Bee |

 Pythons and other snakes, reptiles and fish are dying by the thousands as temperatures drop.

-Vultures circled over Everglades National Park’s Anhinga Trail, where thousands of dead nonnative fish floated in the marshes.
+Vultures circled over the Anhinga Trail inside the Everglades National Park where thousands of dead nonnative fish floated in the marshes.

-About half of the Burmese pythons that have turned up in the park recently have been dead.
+Among the Burmese pythons found in the park lately about have of them are dead.

 Dead iguanas have dropped from trees and into lawns and patios across South Florida.

-And in western Miami-Dade County, three African rock pythons have turned up dead.
+In Western Miami-Dade County, three African rock pythons were found dead.

 Although South Florida’s warm, moist climate has nurtured a vast range of non-native plants and animals, a January cold snap reminded these intruders that they’re not in Burma or Ecuador anymore.